Q. What’s the difference between the class programs, i.e. Adult Basic, Adult advanced, and Mixed Classes?

 Q. Do you test for belts?

-A. No. Advancement is given on an individual basis.
+A. Yes, we currently test for the Blue Belt which includes putting in a certain amount of time and testing.
+Beyond Blue Belt, at this time advancement is given on an individual basis.
 When a student has reached a certain amount of classes they are eligible for a promotion.
 We are confident that we provide such great instruction at the academy, that students can be ranked by watching their attendance.
 As a result of good attendance, the knowledge of jiu-jitsu becomes more natural, but realize each person has a different learning rate and will master the techniques in their own time frame.
 Come to class regularly, work hard, be patient, and the promotions will come.
 We look for our students to show they have the knowledge and ability to perform techniques properly.
 They also need to have good personal character.
 Positive attitude, good conduct, and showing respect to our instructors, academy, and community members are all important qualities to be considered for promotion.

 Q. What are the belt ranks?